 Typically, AMEA is not far behind in adoption once any new automotive oil specs are in full use in the United States and Europe, Gokhale told Lube Report.
 API CK-4 is a classic example in recent times, he noted.

 In the case of ILSAC GF-6, Gokhale said the cost of the oils may be a factor that can possibly increase the adoption time needed for new specs in some AMEA markets.
 Thus, unless mandated by the governmental regulations in AMEA countries, adoption in this case could take possibly a bit longer, he said, adding that the regulations could be a catalyst for a quicker change.

-However, my hunch is that a country like India will push for early adoption, Gokhale said, citing the recent example of Indias decision to shift to the Bharat Stage VI emissions standard in 2020, ahead of other countries in the AMEA region.
+Some countries in Asia will likely adopt GF-6 quicker.
+My hunch is that a country like India will push for early adoption, Gokhale said, citing the recent example of Indias decision to shift to the Bharat Stage VI emissions standard in 2020, ahead of other countries in the AMEA region.